Jollerprutt/proxmox-node/README.md

 ```
 lsblk -f
 ```
-You are looking for disks (sdx) which DO NOT belong to Proxmox OS install (i.e not disks /dev/sda or /dev/sdb).
+You are looking for drives which DO NOT belong to Proxmox OS install (i.e generally not disks /dev/sda, /dev/sdb or /dev/nvme0n1, /dev/nvme1n1).
 Note the size of the disk.
-Its fair to say NAS disks will be larger exceeding 1000.00G.
+Its fair to say NAS disks will be large exceeding 1000.00G.
 You can also get more information with the CLI command ` fdisk -l`.

 To wipe or erase the chosen disk type the following command replacing `/dev/sdx` with your disk identifier (i.e /dev/sdc)
 ```